scarletbright/avalanche-docs/docs/v1.0/en/quickstart.md

 A validator's stake is never slashed, regardless of their behavior; they will always receive their stake back when they're done validating.

+### `changeAddr`

+Any change resulting from this transaction will be sent to this address.
+You can leave this field empty; if you do, change will be sent to one of the addresses your user controls.

 ### `delegationFeeRate`

 Avalanche allows for delegation of stake.
 This parameter is the percent fee this validator charges when others delegate stake to them.